cloudant-labs/clouseau/docs/book/book.typ

 At the top is the Clouseau package, which contains the primary business logic services responsible for managing the lifecycle of search operations.
-The ClouseauSupervisorService acts as the top-level supervisor, responsible for restart of other services if they would terminate.
+The `ClouseauSupervisorService` acts as the top-level supervisor, responsible for restart of other services if they would terminate.
-The IndexManagerService is responsible for managing index lifecycles and delegates actual index operations to IndexService, which interacts directly with Lucene through the Scala glue layer.
+The `IndexManagerService` is responsible for managing index lifecycles and delegates actual index operations to `IndexService`, which interacts directly with Lucene through the Scala glue layer.
-AnalyzerService provides text analysis capabilities, while CleanupService handles index deletion.
+`AnalyzerService` provides text analysis capabilities, while `CleanupService` handles index deletion.

-- The Facade layer, represented by the Scalang package, bridges Clouseau's business logic with the underlying actor system.
-  This layers adapts API provided by the ActorFramework to the needs of Clouseau layer.
+- The `Facade` layer, represented by the Scalang package, bridges Clouseau's business logic with the underlying actor system.
+This layers adapts API provided by the `ActorFramework` to the needs of Clouseau layer.
-  It includes abstractions such as Service, Process, and ProcessLike, which are re-implementation of the abstractions provided by the Scalang (the framework we are replacing).
+  It includes abstractions such as `Service`, `Process`, and `ProcessLike`, which are re-implementation of the abstractions provided by the Scalang (the framework we are replacing).
-  Additional components like Adapter and SNode facilitate integration with the distributed runtime.
+  Additional components like `Adapter` and `SNode` facilitate integration with the distributed runtime.
-  This layer also includes utility components such as ClouseauNode, ClouseauTypeFactory, Configuration, ClouseauMetrics, and LoggerFactory, which provide node management, configuration handling, metrics collection, and logging.
+  This layer also includes utility components such as `ClouseauNode`, `ClouseauTypeFactory`, `Configuration`, `ClouseauMetrics`, and `LoggerFactory`, which provide node management, configuration handling, metrics collection, and logging.

-- The ActorFramework, which provides concurrency and distribution primitives.
+- The `ActorFramework`, which provides concurrency and distribution primitives.
-  Components like AddressableActor, EngineWorker, Exchange, and TypeFactory implement the actor model, enabling message-driven communication and fault-tolerant execution across nodes.
+  Components like `AddressableActor`, `EngineWorker`, `Exchange`, and `TypeFactory` implement the actor model, enabling message-driven communication and fault-tolerant execution across nodes.

-- Finally, the Foundation layer provides essential runtime.
+- Finally, the `Foundation` layer provides essential runtime.
   The ZIO package offers structured concurrency, logging, metrics, and configuration management.
   The OTP package provides connectivity over erlang distribuition